SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/instances.md

 ### other

 Lemma is the only emma for which the term actually already exists.
-Gramamtical category is vagely the same thing as grammic feature category/class.
+Gramamtical category is vagely the same thing as grammic fcategory/class.